DuendeInexistente/Cirque/ShortStories/thief.md

 One of the bolts reached the thief's leg now, shot from far too close by an overeager rookie that was promptly kicked away.
 They didn't think it had reached the bone, but it was still bleeding profusely and would be a crippling for a while.

-Some of the thank was red-hot now, particularly the weakened ring from which the most steam was escaping from, and then the tank *exploded* with a blast of heat... throwing the topside up to the sky.
+Some of the tank was red-hot now, particularly the weakened ring from which the most steam was escaping from, and then the tank *exploded* with a blast of heat...
+Throwing the topside up to the sky.

 This was the moment of truth.
 The thief turned around quickly and caught sight of a surprised scout that was too shocked and sure of himself to fly away, and ran the closest they could to them on the tank's disintegrating, flying, burning top.